riceissa/issarice.com/wiki/vim.md

 Doing `:LongLines` will pop values off the stack.
 The function will also check the buffer first to make sure that the line-end character is not present.
+At the moment this is still pretty slow for very large files, because of the substitute command.
+I'm not sure if it might be better to use an external filter, and pipe the buffer in and out.

 For specific cases, like really long CSS or JSON lines, one can pass it through a pretty filter, like ` :%!python -m json.tool` (from [here](